Our Sustainability Initiatives

 - Protect Maori archaeology.
 Adrift In Golden Bay is situated on the site of a Maori settlement; the ground where the villas are built was probably a garden for growing Kumara (sweet potato or yams).
 "Tukurua" translates as "Two Streams", one of which flows through the property between the villas and onto the beach.
 The Maori would have collected shellfish to eat and left many shells behind on the side of the stream.
 These middens or rubbish dumps are protected from erosion by rock work and vegetation.

-- Use of locally sourced furnishings, building materials and craftsmen where possible.
+- Use of locally sourced building materials, furniture and craftsmen where possible.
 Fisher and Pykel (NZ) fridges, dishwashers and cook-tops.
 Methven (NZ) tap-ware and showers in bathroom.
-Nikau (NZ) furniture, NZ made spa baths, NZ made settees and arm chairs.
-Locally made beds (Nelson and Golden Bay).
+Woodwrights (Nelson, NZ) furniture, NZ made spa baths, settees and arm chairs and beds.
 Locally grown timber on floors (villas 1 and 2), beams and ceilings.
 Locally made kitchens (Golden Bay and Nelson).
 Employed local builders (Golden Bay) for all accommodation

-- Use locally sourced, home grown or organic food where possible.
-We source the following; Bread (Nelson), Yoghurt (home made), Bacon (Nelson), Eggs (mostly from our next-door neighbour, always free range), Jam (Nelson), Tomatoes (Nelson. home grown or Golden Bay when available), breakfast cereal (made here) and strawberries and raspberries (home-grown spray free, both fresh and preserved).
+- Use locally sourced, home grown, organic and free-range food where possible.
+We source the following; Bread (Nelson), Yoghurt (home made), Bacon (Nelson), Eggs from our next-door neighbour, always free range), Jam (Nelson), Tomatoes (Nelson. home grown or Golden Bay when available), breakfast cereal (made here) and strawberries and raspberries (home-grown spray free, both fresh and preserved).

 - Use sustainably harvested timber in our outdoor furniture and the imported timber floors.